 RESIDENTIAL USE.

 The plots shall be used for private residential purposes and shall not be used for commercial activity.
-This clause shall not be construed to prevent the renting of the main dwelling, an apartment, of guest house or the conduct of activities on the property permissible under zoning laws which are secondary to the residential use of the property.
+This clause shall not be construed to prevent the renting of the main dwelling, an apartment, or guest house or the conduct of activities on the property permissible under existing zoning laws which are secondary to the residential use of the property.

 SINGLE FAMILY DWELLINGS.

 There shall not be constructed, erected, or placed upon any one plot more than one (1) two-story (maximum) single family private dwelling with one (1) kitchen.
 There may be a separate garage or separate guest house of not more than two (2) bedrooms and one (1) kitchen, or an apartment of not more than two (2) bedrooms and one (1) kitchen incorporated into the main dwelling structure in lieu of a separate garage or guest house.
 There shall be no duplexes.
 Any permissible secondary structure shall be minor in relation to the main structure.
-No tent, trailer, or other temporary structure shall be used for residential purposed prior to or during the construction of the main dwelling, nor may any separate garage or guest house be constructed prior to the construction of the main dwelling.
+No tent, trailer, or other temporary structure shall be used for residential purposes prior to or during or after the construction of the main dwelling, nor may any separate garage or guest house be constructed prior to the construction of the main dwelling.

 CONSTRUCTION, GRADING, AND DEBRIS.

-No residential building or structure shall be constructed within 20 feet from any boundary line except in the case of R-3 zoning where the building setback lines shall be no more than 10 feet.
+No residential building or structure shall be constructed within 20 feet from any boundary line except in the case of R-3 zoning where the building setback lines shall be a minimum of 10 feet.
 Where two (2) or more adjacent plots are combined as a single unit, under single ownership, the reference to boundary lines shall be deemed to refer to the perimeter boundaries of the combined unit.

 All main dwellings must be of such value, size, and design as would conform to the general values, sizes, and designs of other residential dwellings existing or to be constructed within the Estates.
-All main dwellings must consist of a maximum of 1,250 square feet enclosed and under the roof of this structure, excluding apartment, garage, storage, utility areas, and the like.
+All main dwellings must consist of a minimum of 1,250 square feet enclosed and under the roof of this structure, excluding apartment, garage, storage, utility areas, and the like.

-No plot shall be graded in such a manner as to divert storm water or sea water onto the property of other or so as to interfere with existing public or private roads, culverts, or drainage patterns, except with the advice of professionals and prior approval of effected adjacent properties.
+No plot shall be graded in such a manner as to divert storm water or sea water onto the property of others or so as to interfere with existing public or private roads, culverts, or drainage patterns, except with the advice of professionals and prior approval of affected adjacent properties.

 No spoilage or the results, remnants, or residue of land clearing, cutting, or excavation shall be deposited or permitted to fall under any adjacent property.